 The first of these is, that it has become fashionable, on both sides of the question, to treat with utter scorn the notion that there can be any difference of interest on the subject of the Corn-laws between the landlords and the other classes of society.
+Mr.

-Mr. Brougham, in particular, represented the person who could harbour such a notion as a proper object not only of contempt but detestation.
-It is not their interest to resist the march of improvement, the purpose at least was laudable; and not the less so, although the proposition is manifestly false.
+Brougham, in particular, represented the person who could harbour such a notion as a proper object not only of contempt but detestation.
+If this was said in order to soothe the landlords, and persuade them that it is not their interest to resist the march of improvement, the purpose at least was laudable; and not the less so, although the proposition is manifestly false.
 Doubtless, so far as the gratification of benevolent feelings is included in the word interest, it is the interest of all, that what is most beneficial to all should take place.
 But if pecuniary interest be meant, it really appears to us very idle to deny that the landlords have a different interest from the community, when the simple question is, whether or not the community shall be taxed for their benefit.
-If the whole
+If the whole of what the consumers lose is not gained by the landlords, a part of it is: the consumer cannot lose a shilling, but the landlord gains at least sixpence by the loss.